 Are sweet potatoes safe for everyone to eat?

-On the whole, sweet potatoes are an excellent addition to a balanced diet.
-However, they do contain something known as oxalates which binds calcium and other minerals.
-Too many oxalates in the diet may cause kidney stones and so should be eaten in moderation if you have existing kidney stones or are at high risk of developing them.
-If you are concerned, check with your GP.
+However, they do contain compounds called oxalates, which bind calcium and other minerals.
+Too many oxalates in the diet may cause kidney stones.
+If you have existing kidney stones or are at high risk of developing them, you should minimise your consumption of high-oxalate foods.